RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

         Privious CVE and Outdated component,Outdated framework and Outdated librabey could lead to vulenrability.( Retire.js is a tool that can identify outdated JavaScript frameworks.Although RetireJS can report some false positives and not everything reported by RetireJS is vulnerable).

-   	you can also goto the wayback machine of page and check the 1st version of code to understand the changes. or Use jsmon(API key needed to push the notification) with corn jobs on daily/weekly/monthy basis to track the changes in code(https://github.com/robre/jsmon)
+   	You can also goto the wayback machine of page and check the 1st version of code to understand the changes. or Use jsmon(API key needed to push the notification) with corn jobs on daily/weekly/monthy basis to [track the changes in Js code](https://github.com/robre/jsmon)

 ### Understand the places where developers tend to make mistakes that will lead to potential security issues.